-The planned HSR system is an integral component of the statewide passenger rail system, and integration with the HSR system will be key to the statewide network integration effort.
+The HSR system was planned to be an integral component of the statewide passenger rail system, and key to the statewide network integration effort.
 The passenger rail services along the LOSSAN rail corridor serve as a backbone for transportation throughout the central and Southern California coastal regions.
-As such, the LOSSAN rail corridor will provide critical connections to support and compliment the HSR system.
-Integration between the LOSSAN rail corridor and HSR system will provide mutual benefits to each service and must be planned carefully to build upon the existing success of the Pacific Surfliner service.
+As such, the LOSSAN rail corridor will provide critical connections to support and compliment the HSR system in whatever form it eventually takes.
+Integration between the LOSSAN rail corridor and HSR system will provide mutual benefits to each service.